jhidding/chez-glfw/README.md

 ## Requirements

-* R6RS scheme
+* [ChezScheme](http://github.com/cisco/chezscheme/) - though most of the code is R6RS,
+  the GL-ffi code is of course made for the Chez foreign interface.
-* Lyonesse - my own little pack of batteries; it has a minimal XML parser.
+* [Lyonesse](http://github.com/jhidding/lyonesse/) - my own little pack of batteries; it has a minimal XML parser.
 * SRFI's 13 (string tools) and 48 (format)
 * GLFW - to create an OpenGL context, and access to keyboard, mouse etc.